DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 Does coffee scrub reduce cellulite?

 Cellulite is mostly formed due to genetics, but once it is there, it stays.
 On its own, coffee is full of antioxidants and works as an exfoliating agent to help in removing dead skin cells.
-But the caffeine in coffee scrub isn’t enough to help reduce cellulite’s appearance on the skin.
+But the caffeine in this DIY scrub isn’t enough to help reduce cellulite’s appearance on the skin.

 To make the scrub truly effective against cellulite, be sure to add the water-soluble caffeine I suggest in the ingredient list above.
 When caffeine is applied on a cellulite-affected area, it may help decrease cellulite by breaking down the uneven fat and increasing the blood flow.